Charley Chase: Life and career

 He worked at Henry Lehrman's L-KO Kompany during its final months of existence.
-Then in 1920, Chase began working as a film director for the Hal Roach studio.
+Then in 1920, Chase began working as a film director for the Hal Roach Studios.
 Among his notable early work for Roach was supervising the first entries in the Our Gang series.
 Chase became director-general of the Hal Roach studio in late 1921, supervising the production of all the Roach series except the Harold Lloyd comedies.
 Following Lloyd's departure from the studio in 1923, Chase moved back in front of the camera with his own series of shorts, adopting the screen name Charley Chase.

 Chase was a master of the comedy of embarrassment, and he played either hapless young businessmen or befuddled husbands in dozens of situation comedies.
-His screen persona was that of a pleasant young man with a dapper mustache and ordinary street clothes; this set him apart from the clownish makeup and crazy costumes used by his contemporaries.
+His screen persona was that of a pleasant young man with a dapper moustache and ordinary street clothes; this set him apart from the clownish makeup and crazy costumes used by his contemporaries.
 His earliest Roach shorts cast him as a hard-luck fellow named "Jimmie Jump" in one-reel (10-minute) comedies.